 - Apply a small amount of it on affected areas.

-- Repeat 2 times daily.
+- Repeat the process 2 times daily.

 10. Eczema Moisturizer